helenclx/leilukin-site/src/articles/myarticles/anti-harry-potter-jk-rowling-masterlist.md

 Like many millennials, I grew up with the <cite>Harry Potter</cite> series and was a major fan of the series.
 I had read the original 7 books and watched their film adaptations.
 The series was a passion of mine during my early- to mid-teen years.
 While the Harry Potter novels were far from the first books I read, they were the first fantasy novels I read, and the series’ concept of a magical world set in a contemporary setting fascinated teenage me.

 However, even during my <cite>Harry Potter</cite> fixation years, there were things from the series that bothered me, from the idea of house elves being a slave race that naturally love being slaves, to Snape’s unconvincing “redemption” arc.
 As I got older and became more aware of social issues, I started to notice more problems with the series.
 In addition, reading more books has also made me realise that even on a technical writing level, the Harry Potter series was mediocre at best.
-As a result, I had stopped becoming a Harry Potter fan even before J.K.
-Rowling’s transphobia got mainstream attention.
+As a result, I had stopped becoming a Harry Potter fan even before J. K. Rowling’s transphobia got mainstream attention.

-Unfortunately, many adults with nostalgia goggles still refuse to let go of <cite>Harry Potter</cite>, and they believe <cite>Harry Potter</cite> can be separated or “reclaimed” by J.K.
-Rowling, despite how much Rowling’s worldview and prejudice are inextricably linked to her writing.
+Unfortunately, many adults with nostalgia goggles still refuse to let go of <cite>Harry Potter</cite>, and they believe <cite>Harry Potter</cite> can be separated or “reclaimed” by J. K. Rowling, despite how much Rowling’s worldview and prejudice are inextricably linked to her writing.

-Therefore, I am compiling this masterlist by curating various materials that are critical of the <cite>Harry Potter</cite> series and J.K.
-Rowling.
+Therefore, I am compiling this masterlist by curating various materials that are critical of the <cite>Harry Potter</cite> series and J. K. Rowling.
 Items are ordered in chronological order.
 This is far from a comprehensive list of all the pieces that criticise <cite>Harry Potter</cite> and Rowling; this list is my curated list of ones that I have read, watched or listened to, and I personally endorse.

 ## Articles